bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 The COMPSs runtime includes the capacity of recording details of the application's execution as metadata, also known as *Workflow Provenance*.
-With workflow provenance, you are able to share not only your workflow application (i.e. the source code) but also your workflow run (i.e. the datasets used as inputs, and the outputs generated as results).
+With workflow provenance, you are able to share not only your workflow application (i.e. the source code) but also your workflow run (i.e. the datasets used as inputs, the outputs generated as results, and details on the environment where the application was run).
 This is supported for both Python and Java COMPSs applications.
 More technical details on how Provenance is generated in COMPSs using a lightweight approach that does not introduce overhead to the workflow execution can be found in the paper: